MSc Sustainable Production Development

 This is a two year programme (120 ECTS credits) given in English.
 It contains 99 credits of mandatory courses and 21 credits of elective courses.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Södertälje by the School of Industrial Engineering and Management (at KTH).
 Elective courses are also given at KTH Campus Stockholm.

-The master’s programme in Sustainable Production Development has a strong focus on systems thinking and the underlying need to be proactive in creating production systems with minimal impact on the climate and people, while keeping businesses profitable.
+The master’s programme in Sustainable Production Development has strong focus on systems thinking and the underlying need to be proactive in creating production systems with minimal impact on the climate and people while keeping businesses profitable.
 The close interaction with world-class industries and an active research environment ensures an up-to-date and relevant education.
-Thus, students who successfully complete their studies in the programme will be ready to take up a wide range of industrial positions as well as an academic career.
+Therefore, students who complete their studies in the programme will be ready to take up a wide range of industrial positions as well as an academic career.
 The issues discussed and the knowledge and skills in focus are required by industrial production systems in most (if not all) parts of the world and provide a very attractive graduate profile.
 Regardless of sector, companies with production management and change activities are potential employers.
 Automotive and electrical equipment manufacturers, pharmaceuticals, logistics and other service providers are among typical recruiters of production management graduate profiles.
 The programme also prepares students who are interested in pursuing advanced research in the subject area.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Sustainable Production Development are:

 The programme is anchored in addressing the three dimensions of sustainability in the context of industrial production system development and change.
 As such, it focuses directly on fostering the achievement of sustainable development goals (SDG) 9, 12 and 13, with secondary effects visible in SDG 6 and 8.
-The industrial infrastructure is part of the bigger system of infrastructures that is shared in society.
+The industrial infrastructure is part of the bigger system of infrastructure that is shared in society.
 Changes made in the way production systems are developed and organised has an impact on, and are impacted by, changes occurring in adjacent or connected infrastructure (transport, for example).
 Innovative solutions in production systems can significantly promote opportunities for reduced impact of industrial activities on the planet and society.
 This is also directly related to actions for combating climate change as small systematic reductions in the climate impact from manufacturing and production has considerable bearing globally.
 All in all, the essence of sustainable production system development is enhancing behaviour aimed at responsible production and consumption of industrial inputs and outputs.

 Faculty and research